Driante/RandomCompressedCoding/papers/Methods.md

 ## Todo

-- [ ] Change Fig 2 b,adding the average over ntetwork realization and an inset with a single network
+- [x] Change Fig 2 b,adding the average over ntetwork realization and an inset with a single network

 - [ ] Add the uncorrelated case.
 Scatter plot + probability of error vs N at different L and noise

 - [ ] Add pure cells discussion on K dimensional case.
 Add plot and fig.4
+  - [ ] Generate tuning curves
+  - [ ] write the code for the comaprison
 - [ ] rewrite lalazar and abbott explanation more clearly (maybe play with the noise distribution)
 - [ ]